 Food is the most intimate part of our lives.
-It connects us with our bodies, our communities and our ecology.
+It connects us with our spirits, bodies, communities and our ecology.

-From a very young age, I was fascinated by the way we produce and prepare our food.
+From a very young age, I was fascinated by the way we produce and prepare our food and herbs.
 How we grow, harvest, cook and share.
 And of course, how it makes us feel.
-Over the years, my curiosity led me to study photography, nutrition, public health and herbalism – developing a holistic approach to my practice.
-I enjoy being a polymath, and mainly practice as a nutritionist and an artist.
+Over the years, my curiosity led me to study and practice in a range of disciplines, developing a holistic approach to my practice.

-My art practice is research-based and crosses various mediums, I am interested in the space where art and health intersect, exploring the history, sociology and anthropology of food.
+I’m interested in the space where art and health intersect, exploring food history and anthropology.
 My work usually takes a documentarian approach combining photography, film, sound and installation practices.
-I draw on themes around phenomenology, health, culture, identity, feminist issues, spirituality and humans’ place in society and their natural environment.
+I draw on themes around health, culture, identity, feminism, spirituality and people’s place in society and the natural world.

 My artwork has been exhibited at the Australian Centre for the Moving Image (Melbourne), National Gallery of Victoria (Melbourne), International Arts & Health Conference at the National Gallery of Australia (Canberra), Alderman Gallery (Melbourne), Sustainable Living Festival (Melbourne), Transitions Film Festival (Melbourne & Adelaide), Environmental Film Festival (Melbourne), Sguardi Altrove Film Festival (Milan), Hidden Features Cinema (Edinburgh), Life Sciences Film Festival (Prague), Palestine Museum of Natural History (Bethlehem), Little Woods Gallery (Melbourne) and Footscray Community Arts Centre (Melbourne).